 - Client/Server: A Manager’s Guide (London: Addison-Wesley, 1994)

-- A Conversational Problem-Solving System Represented as Procedures with Natural Language Conceptual Structure (unpublished PhD thesis, Queen Mary College, 1977), supervised by Professor Peter Landin
+- A Conversational Problem-Solving System Represented as Procedures with Natural Language Conceptual Structure (PhD thesis, Queen Mary College, 1977), supervised by Professor Peter Landin

 - October 2010, ‘The Quantification of Beauty’, By the Numbers, Victorians Institute Conference, University of Virginia